-In the next few days you can expect some soreness from swelling and bruising of the scrotum.
-Use an ice pack and painkillers (other than aspirin) for the first two days.
+Applying an ice pack for several hours after surgery reduces swelling and discomfort.
+If painkillers are needed, take something other than aspirin.
 Wear a scrotal support for as long as it gives relief.
 Do not bathe or shower for 2 days; afterwards a warm bath may be comforting.

 Do not do strenuous exercise or lifting for at least a week.
-Be alert for signs of infection or bleeding: increased swelling, pain, fever, chills.
-Call the doctor if you are concerned.
+Call the doctor if you have symptoms of infection or bleeding: increased swelling, pain, fever, chills.
 Sexual activity can be resumed in 2 to 3 days or when comfortable.
 Continue using contraception until you've had two negative sperm counts, usually about 8 weeks after the operation.

-At the follow-up appointment, the doctor examines the scrotum and an appointment for a sperm count is made.
-You ejaculate into a container.
-The semen is examined under the microscope for sperm.
+At the follow-up appointment, you will be asked to ejaculate into a container so that the semen can be examined under the microscope for sperm.
 When there are no sperm in two consecutive tests, you can depend on the vasectomy for permanent contraception.